YusSheamusKing/Telegram-Bot-Image-Generator/telegram-image-generation-bot-master/README.md

 - `.env`: Configuration file for storing environment variables.
 - `out/`: Directory to store generated images.
 - `generate_html.py` : Will create index.html to access a website  image gallery
+- `bot_users.db` : Will store database of all users

 ## 5. Notes